ToucanToco/backtechtest/README.md

   * portability (easy to install)
   * postprocess

 Of course we don't expect you to do everything.
-It is up to you to choose what seems the most relevant for the beta release ! :stuck_out_tongue_winking_eye:
+It is up to you to choose what seems the most relevant for the beta release !